About Steps to Health

-The Steps to Health program is delivered by county-based N.C.
-Cooperative Extension staff across North Carolina.
-Partners include NC Department of Social Services; N.C.
-Cooperative Extension; Eat Smart, Move More, North Carolina; NC State University’s More In My Basket program, NC Division of Aging and Adult Services; local health departments; Head Start Programs, schools; and congregate nutrition sites.
+The Steps to Health program is delivered by county-based NC State Extension staff across North Carolina.
+Partners include NC Department of Social Services; NC State Extension; Eat Smart, Move More, North Carolina; NC State University’s More In My Basket program; NC Division of Aging and Adult Services; local health departments; Head Start Programs; schools; and congregate nutrition sites.

 Why Steps to Health?

 The result of poor eating habits and physical inactivity is taking its toll on North

 Carolinians, especially among those with low educational attainment and income.

 Less than half of adults meet the minimum recommendations for physical activity,